mwolosewicz/BeeBioMetrics/README.md

 The device offers a feature that allows it to enter a deep sleep mode after each transmission (TX) to conserve battery life.
 This sleep feature can be activated and configured via the menuconfig.
 Navigate to the following path in the menu: `Application Configuration -> Enable Sleep After Send`.

+### BME280 readout
+This device (as a sender) can be connected with BME280 and read measured temperature, humidity, pressure.
+Data is read from I2C and transmitted via LoRa.

 ## Hardware Requirements

 - ESP32 Microcontroller